 John also recalled that not too long after arriving in the camp, ten Americans died from severe headaches or “brain fever.”
 The British POW doctor could not do anything for the men who came down with the fever since he had no medicine.
 Capt Tamaki called both the American and British POWs together and had a talk with them.
 He asked if any of the POWs had a fever.
 About fifty or sixty POWs raised their hands.
 Capt.
 Tamaki told the POWs that the camp had a large cemetery with a lot of room in it for all of them.
 He told the POWs he was going to work hard to fill the cemetery.

 John recalled he was on the burial details for two of his friends, Sgt.
 John Morine, from Port Clinton, Ohio, and T/4 Ralph Madison, from Janesville, Wisconsin.
 According to John, both men died from the fever.
-John recalled, “Late in January, after ten men had died, and one week before we left Heito, Capt.
+John recalled, “Late in January after ten men had died, and one week before we left Heito, Capt.
 Tamarki called all the prisoners, British and Americans before him, and made a little talk.
 He asked how many men had headaches.
 Fifty or sixty men raised their hands.
 Capt.
 Tamarki said that was fine that he had a big cemetery out there and that there was plenty of room in it for all of us and that he was going to try very hard to fill it.
 Then he laughed and dismissed us.”

-John also recalled that when the Japanese colonel who was in charge of making sure that the POWs were fed well came to the camp, the POWs rations were increased.
+John also recalled that when the Japanese colonel who was in charge of making sure that the POWs were fed well came to the camp, the POWs’ rations were increased.
 He would tell them how lucky they were to be Japanese POWs.
 He mentioned meals of ducks, geese, pigs, and vegetables.
 All these were raised in the camp.
-After the colonel left the camp, the POWs rations were reduced to 450 grams of rice and one potato a day.
-John pointed out that the potatoes grown in the camp were washed, cooked and fed to the pigs that were raised at the camp.
+After the colonel left the camp, the POWs’ rations were reduced to 450 grams of rice and one potato a day.
+John pointed out that the potatoes grown in the camp were washed, cooked, and fed to the pigs that were raised at the camp.

 John and the other POWs were boarded onto the Enoshima Maru on January 25, 1945, at Keelung, Formosa.
 Before the ship sailed the Japanese asked the POWs if anyone had headaches, 30 POWs were taken off the ship.
 He finally arrived in Japan and was sent to Naruo Camp where he worked in a graphite factory manufacturing electric carbide rods.
 The work produced ulcers on the POWs, which would grow in size the longer that they worked in the factory.
-The camp was opened for the POWs from Formosa on February 2, 1945, and was closed May 29, 1945, after the area was extensively bombed by American B-29s.
+The camp was opened for the POWs from Formosa on February 2, 1945, and was closed on May 29, 1945, after the area was extensively bombed by American B-29s.

-The POWs lived in two barracks which had dirt floors.
+The POWs lived in two barracks that had dirt floors.
 The barracks had 100 feet long and 24 feet wide, with two tiers of platforms around the perimeter of each building.
 The POWs were given straw mats to sleep on, on the platforms.
 An 8-foot wide aisle ran down the center of the barracks.
 A ten-foot-high fence encircled the camp.

-There was no real hospital building and one end a 42 foot by 24-foot area at the end of a barracks was used for this purpose.
+There was no real hospital building and on one end a 42-foot by 24-foot area at the end of a barracks was used for this purpose.
 There was room for 20 POWs, but every day, there were as many as 100 sick POWs.
 The hospital was manned by an American doctor, who was a dentist, four American medics, and one Japanese medic.
 Once a month, each POW received a two-inch square piece of soap.
 All medical records were destroyed on August 16, 1945.

 The men would wear out from being overworked and underfed.
 Then pneumonia took over and the men died in a couple of days.
-Their bodies would be put in a four by four by two-foot box.
+Their bodies would be put in a four-foot by four-foot by two-foot-tall box.
 It had handles that allowed it to be carried.
 A Buddhist priest from the village walked ahead of the procession in his white and gold robes.
 When the remains were returned to the camp, they were in a four-inch by four-inch by twelve-inch box.
 The man’s name and serial number were on the box.
 The box was kept by the camp commandant in his office.